james23943/secretary-chimpington/SECURITY.md

 1. **Do not open a public issue.** Instead, report the vulnerability privately to prevent potential exploitation.

-2. **Contact us via email** at [secretarychimpington.smock457@passmail.net](mailto:secretarychimpington.smock457@passmail.net).
+2. **Contact me via email** at [secretarychimpington.smock457@passmail.net](mailto:secretarychimpington.smock457@passmail.net).
 Please include the following details in your report:
    - A description of the vulnerability.
    - Steps to reproduce the issue.
    - Any potential impact or exploit scenarios.
    - Your contact information for further communication.

 3. **Expect a response** within 72 hours.
-We will investigate the issue and provide an initial response, including an estimated timeline for a fix.
+I will investigate the issue and provide an initial response, including an estimated timeline for a fix.

-4. **Coordinated Disclosure**: We kindly ask that you do not disclose the vulnerability publicly until we have had a chance to address it.
-We will work with you to coordinate a public disclosure once a fix is available.
+4. **Coordinated Disclosure**: I kindly ask that you do not disclose the vulnerability publicly until I have had a chance to address it.
+I will work with you to coordinate a public disclosure once a fix is available.

 ## Security Best Practices